Farama-Foundation/Minigrid/README.md

 There are other gridworld Gym environments out there, but this one is designed to be particularly simple, lightweight and fast.
 The code has very few dependencies, making it less likely to break or fail to install.
-It loads no external sprites/textures, and it can run at up to 6000 FPS on a quad-core i7 laptop, which means you can run your experiments faster.
-Batteries are
+It loads no external sprites/textures, and it can run at up to 5000 FPS on a Core i7 laptop, which means you can run your experiments faster.
+A known-working RL implementation can be found [in this repository](https://github.com/lcswillems/pytorch-a2c-ppo).
-included: a known-working RL implementation is supplied in this repository to help you get started.

 Requirements:
 - Python 3